ahmedmadbouly/ahmedmadbouly.github.io/_posts/2017-8-25-Tic-Tac-Toe-AI.md

 # Phew !

 We Finally come to the end of this.
 It was a long ride.
 I tried to not cover only the AI work, but the whole process of developing a working AI application.
 You should now be able to build the project successfully, and I strongly suggest that you try and apply the same reasoning (or make better reasoning) on other games.
-Remember that the whole project is on [this Github repo](https://github.com/Mostafa-Samir/Tic-Tac-Toe-AI).
+Remember that the whole project is on [this Github repo].

 Thanks for reading !